 “When Jones signed a new four-year contract in February he was entitled to request a testimonial as part of the deal, as was the case with Michael Carrick, Wayne Rooney, Ryan Giggs, Roy Keane and all the other players who have given the club a decade of their lives,” Taylor writes.

 Phil Jones at Man United.

 “Jones, however, was acutely aware of his flagging popularity and, when the option of asking for a testimonial was brought up, he decided against it.

 “He also has a nice line in self-deprecating humour (which is probably for the best right now) and if anyone asks whether there will be a testimonial he tends to turn the joke on himself.
 ‘Apart from my mum and dad,’ he will say, ‘who else would turn up?'”

 Taylor also writes that Jones is aware that he has become a figure of fun for some on social media.

 “The people who are closest to him say he is only human and that of course it gets to him, particularly when he also has to think about the effect on his wife, Kaya, and his parents, Mark and Helen, and what his daughter, Alaria, will make of it when she is old enough to read.”

 Jones has won the Premier League, the FA Cup and the Europa League with Man United.
-However, it appears that a move away from the club might be what is now needed to get his career back on track.

 (Originally published on November 28, 2019).